We are Social:

 • Poor oral health - For people with untreated gum disease (periodontitis), dental implant treatment is often delayed until the disease can be controlled and gums are brought back to health.

-• Bone loss – A healthy jaw bone is needed to hold dental implants in place.
+• Bone loss - A healthy jaw bone is needed to hold dental implants in place.
 For people who have suffered jaw bone loss or who lack density in their jaw bone, a bone grafting procedure may be recommended to build up enough bone to hold implants in place.
-If you are replacing a full arch of teeth with All-On-4® implants, Dr Norcross may discuss pterygoid or zygomatic dental implants with you.
+If you are replacing a full arch of teeth with All-on-4® implants, Dr Norcross may discuss pterygoid or zygomatic dental implants with you.

 • Smoking - Smoking impairs healing and may prevent the implant from fusing with the jaw bone after surgery.
 This leads to dental implant failure.
 Smoking can also affect integration between the implant and jaw bone over time.